raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Default: 20000 (20 seconds)
 Version: pieeprom-2020-05-15.bin - BETA

-### USB_MSD_BOOT_MAX_RETRIES
-The number of times that USB MSD boot will be retried after failure before moving to the next boot mode defined by `BOOT_ORDER`.
--1 means infinite retries
-Default: 0
-Version: pieeprom-2020-05-15.bin - BETA

 ### USB_MSD_LUN_TIMEOUT
 How long to wait in milliseconds before advancing to the next LUN e.g. a multi-slot SD-CARD reader.
 This is still being tweaked but may help speed up boot if old/slow devices are connected as well as a fast USB-MSD device containing the OS.